How to change iMessage bubble color on iPhone and iPad

-In iOS 17, iMessage provides many personalization features but you can’t still change the blue iMessage bubble color to something else on your iPhone.
+In iOS 17, iMessage provides many personalization features.
+But you can’t still change the blue iMessage bubble color to something else.
 Don’t worry!
-In this guide, I’ll show how to customize text bubble colors on iPhone and iPad to make your texting more fun.
+In this guide, I’ll show how to change the blue iMessage bubble colors on your iPhone to make your texting more fun.

 What are the standard iMessage colors?

 By default, You will notice three different color bubbles when using the Messages app on your iPhone or iPad.
-Here’s an explanation of what each color represents:
+So, here’s an explanation of what each color represents:

-- Blue bubble: It represents that the message is delivered to iPhone, iPad, or Mac users who use the iMessage service.
+- Blue bubble: This represents the message being delivered to iPhone, iPad, or Mac users who use the iMessage service.

 - Green bubble: It shows that the message is intended as a regular SMS to an Apple or a non-Apple user.